 Storage: Once ripe, plums and peaches can be kept in a plastic bag in the refrigerator up to three days.

-If all this talk about fresh produce is making you hungry, here are two delectably simple, crowd-pleasing recipes to get you started.
+If all this talk about fresh seasonal produce is making you hungry, here are two delectably simple, crowd-pleasing recipes to get you started.
 Summer vegetables feature prominently in both, and neither is very complicated to prepare.

 Tomato and Fresh Corn Salad with Shallot Vinaigrette

 - ¼ cup Sherry vinegar

 - 1 tsp.
 Dijon mustard

 - A generous pinch of sea salt

 - Enough tomatoes for 4 people, whatever sizes you have!
 For example: